micheleberetta98/sdu-deep-learning-2021/final-project/README.md

 Under the folder `final-model` there is the final model we want to submit, with its specific visualizations.

-Under `other-models` there are some other models that performed well with their visualizations.
-We just wanted to include them to show the work done.

 The history visualizations were done with *Weight and Biases*, and the images provided are the export of those.
 You can see all the plots [here](https://wandb.ai/micheleberetta98/sdu-deep-learning-final?workspace=user-micheleberetta98).